Released on October 31, 2022

-Crown Investments Corporation (CIC) submitted the 2020-21 Payee Disclosure Report for CIC and its subsidiary Crown corporations to The Standing Committee on Crown and Central Agencies today.
+Crown Investments Corporation (CIC) submitted the 2021-22 Payee Disclosure Report for the corporation and its subsidiary Crown corporations to The Standing Committee on Crown and Central Agencies today.

 The information is prepared in accordance with the Standing Committee's guidelines established in 2003.
 The report lists detailed information for CIC and each of its subsidiary Crown corporations under the following categories: